pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-3-writeup.md

 #### T4: Information Leakage via Passive Monitoring

 To prevent snooping and constant reuse of public/private keys, once verification is done with public key exchanges, a symmetric key will be generated for AES-128 use.
 As previously mentioned, AES is quicker than RSA for usability purposes.
 It is also more secure and can be renewed on every connection.
-AES will use a CBC method with padding and a randomly generated IV so every block will be dependent on the previous block to protect against corruption/tampering.
+AES will use a CBC method with padding and a predetermined  IV so every block will be dependent on the previous block to protect against corruption/tampering.
+To do for the next phase is randomly generating and sending this IV.
 This is also implemented with Bouncy Castle.

 ### Implementation